Fixing Variable Types¶

 Source: here.

-Below we see some examples of the parse_date()
+Below we see some examples of the parse_date() function applied to dates of different formats:

 parse_date("25-06-99", format="%d-%m-%y")